Jada Alberts: Stage

 Alberts has regularly acted on stage since at least 2005, when they performed in two productions as a third-year student at the Adelaide Centre for the Arts.
 One of these was King Lear.
 In 2013–2014, Alberts took the role of Goneril in a touring production of The Shadow King, which "rework[ed] Shakespeare’s timeless tragedy King Lear as a sprawling, blood-soaked tale of two Indigenous families in Australia's north".

 Alberts performed in Frost/Nixon and The Birthday Party for Melbourne Theatre Company; Second to None, for Vitalstatistix and Kurruru Performing Arts; Cat (Windmill Theatre); Yibiyung (Company B / Malthouse Theatre); Wulamanayuwi and the Seven Pamanui (Darwin Festival); The Green Sheep (Cate Fowler); and several tours, both within Australia and overseas, of Saltbush (Insight Arts).
 In 2013 they were in This Heaven (Company B); and Hipbone Sticking Out (YijilaYala/Big hART).

 Alberts was assistant director of Windmill Baby for Company B in 2011.
 They have been involved in various projects for Melbourne Workers Theatre, Arena Theatre Company, RealTV and State Theatre Company South Australia (STCSA).

 They have also written for the stage, including the play Brothers Wreck, first performed in 2014 by Company B at the Belvoir Theatre in Sydney, directed by Leah Purcell, to critical acclaim.
 They then became associate artist at Belvoir.
 They wrote this play out of a desire after realising that there were few Indigenous Australians represented on TV and even fewer on the stage, and that suicides in the community were not being talked about.
-In 2018 Alberts directed the play for a collaborative production by Malthouse and STCSA, in her directorial debut, which was again well received.
+In 2018 Alberts directed the play for a collaborative production by Malthouse and STCSA, in their directorial debut, which was again well received.
 Many elements of the production were different, but Lisa Flanagan reprised her role as Petra.

 In June 2023, Aretha – A Love Letter to the Queen of Soul, a tribute to American soul singer Aretha Franklin, opened at Sydney Opera House before heading to Brisbane and Melbourne.
 Alberts directed and narrated the musical, which featured Emma Donovan, Montaigne, Thandi Phoenix, Thndo, and Ursula Yovich, along with a nine-piece band.
 Alberts says that they have a special connection to Franklin's music, which they find very grounding: "Not only do I love Aretha's music and have been around it a lot in my life, but her music has also saved me at points in my life".

+Alberts' new play, Black Light, had its world premiere at the Malthouse in February 2026, featuring sisters Rachael and Lisa Maza.
+Alberts also directed this production.

 Screen

 Alberts was a regular on Cleverman and a co-winner of the Outstanding Performance by an Ensemble in a Drama Series at the 2018 Equity Ensemble Awards.
 They also wrote for the series.

 Alberts served as a writer on SBS series While the Men Are Away in 2023.
+In 2023, Alberts appeared in ABC series In Our Blood.